mtmk-ee/artemis-cubesat-kit/docs/index.md

 Here you'll find documentation and tutorials for the Artemis Cubesat Kit, a low-cost kit containing all the necessary subsystems for a 1U cubesat.
 For more information on the project itself, visit the _About Us_ page on the sidebar.

+## What Next?

-If you are just getting started with a cubesat kit of your own, you should definitely check out the Getting Started set of tutorials.
+If you are just getting started with a cubesat kit of your own, you should definitely check out the _Getting Started_ set of tutorials over on the sidebar.

+After getting set up, you may want to move on to the _Payload Script_ series of tutorials, demonstrating how you can write your own payload scripts.

+After getting more acquainted with the kit, you can always check out the documentation to reference behavior and usage, or just to gather ideas on what you can do!

+Running into issues?
+Try checking out the _FAQ_ page over on the sidebar, or submitting an issue on the GitHub repo linked at the top of the page.